 - How can human rights, environmental, and procurement teams work towards a more aligned approach to due diligence that leverages touchpoints and synergies as appropriate?

-This event is for BSR members and partners and especially those in sustainability, environmental, human rights, procurement, and leadership functions.
+This event is for corporate practitioners and especially those in sustainability, environmental, human rights, procurement, and leadership functions.
 We encourage you to register for the event together with your colleagues from across those teams for a more impactful session.

 Scheduled Speakers